yanisoln/terminator/README.md

 > **Note:** while we support macos and windows, we are currently focusing development efforts on windows.

+> **⚠️ Note 2 ⚠️:** keep in mind it's very experimental, expect many bugs, report it and we'll fix in minutes.

 ## documentation

 for detailed information on features, installation, usage, and the api, please visit the **[official documentation](https://docs.screenpi.pe/terminator/introduction)**.